Lemongrass Chai Recipe

 Lemongrass chai ingredients

 Tea Leaves – Any black tea leaves (chai patti) can be used to make a lemongrass chai recipe.
-I like to use loose tea leaves, but you can also use tea bags.
-Just use the best quality tea leaves for the best chai.
+I prefer using loose tea leaves, but you can also use tea bags.
+Use the finest quality tea leaves for the best chai.

 My personal favorite is Tata Gold.
-You will find it at any Indian grocery store or online.
+You can find it at any Indian grocery store or purchase it online.

 Lemongrass – You will need fresh lemongrass leaves to make this chai recipe.

-Ginger – Ginger root adds a little spice to the chai and has many benefits.
+Ginger – Ginger root adds a subtle spice to the chai and offers numerous health benefits.

 Sugar – Adjust according to your taste.
 You can replace regular white sugar with cane sugar or jaggery powder.